About us

 Her PhD research examined South Asian diaspora literature and the concept of home.
 She has also lectured at the University of Zaragoza, and her scholarly work has appeared in peer-reviewed journals and monographs.

-Final-year PhD candidate (University of Almería) whose research analyses the representation of care ethics and vulnerability in the fiction of Sally Rooney.
+PhD in Human and Social Sciences, whose research analyses the representation of care ethics and vulnerability in the fiction of Sally Rooney.

 Among her publications is worth noting her chapter in The Routledge Companion to Sally Rooney (2025).
 Her current research interests include Irish literature, gender studies, women’s writing, and care ethics.

-Independent researcher with a BA in Classical Studies and Spanish (University of Exeter), an MA in Chinese Studies and a PhD in Languages, Texts and Contexts (University of Granada).
-She has also conducted research at Kunming Normal University and Soochow University, in China.
+Independent researcher with a BA in Classical Studies & Spanish (University of Exeter), an MA in Chinese Studies, and a PhD in Languages, Texts and Contexts, which focussed on 20th century Chinese women's non-fiction literarture (University of Granada).
+She has also undertaken research at Kunming Normal University and Soochow University, in China.

 Her conference presentations and academic publications reflect her interdisciplinary research interests in Chinese society (specifically, issues of gender), women’s nonfiction writing, and feminist literary theory.